aerele/bank_api_integration/README.md

 3. Adding proxies will allow making API requests from different IP's.

-** Note: Malicious activities can be avoided by disabling the server script for the site that has Bank API Integration.
+** Note: To reduce the attack surface it is recommended to disable the server script for the site that has Bank API Integration.

 ### Show some ❤️ by starring :star: :arrow_up: our repo!